timqian/chart.xkcd/readme.md

 - Code: read the [contributing.md](./contributing.md) file
 - Financial:
-  - [Become a patron of me](https://www.patreon.com/timqian) - chart.xkcd is an MIT-licensed open source project with its ongoing development made possible entirely by the support of my patreons.
-If you like this tool, please consider support my work by becomming a parton of me
+  - [Become a patron](https://www.patreon.com/timqian) - chart.xkcd is an MIT-licensed open source project with its ongoing development made possible entirely by the support of my patrons.
+If you like this tool, please consider supporting my work by becoming a patron.
   - [Fund issues on issuehunt](https://issuehunt.io/r/timqian/chart.xkcd?tab=idle) - Issues on chart.xkcd can be funded by anyone and the money will be distributed to contributors.